 President Bush proclaimed that the rededication of the documents displayed a “deep respect for the first principles of our Republic and our lasting gratitude to those first Citizens of the United States of America.”

-President Bush’s second visit as President came on January 16, 2006, the Martin Luther King Jr. holiday.
+President Bush’s third visit as President came on January 16, 2006, the Martin Luther King Jr. holiday.

 After seeing the Emancipation Proclamation, Bush commented, “It seems fitting on Martin Luther King Day that I come and look at the Emancipation Proclamation in its original form.
 Abraham Lincoln recognized that all men are created equal.
 Martin Luther King lived on that admonition to call our country to a higher calling, and today we celebrate the life of an American who called Americans to account when we didn’t live up to our ideals.”